 Hamilton’s Cycling Master Plan is intended to guide the development and operation of its cycling infrastructure for the next twenty years.
-This plan is an update to the previous cycling master plan, Shifting Gears (1999).
+This plan is embedded in the 2018 Transportation Master Plan update and is an update to the previous Cycling Master Plan, Shifting Gears (2009).

 The purpose of the Cycling Master Plan is to take into account: